refactoring-codes/dev-starter-assignment/README.md

 3. Create a new branch: `git checkout -b feat/add-counter-button`
 4. Implement the requested task below.
 5. Add tests and ensure `npm test` passes.
-6. Commit and push, then open a Merge Request.

 ## The task (what the applicant must do)
 Add a **CounterButton** component that: